Overview of legislation

 - an individual or partnership of individuals (e.g. husband and wife) trading under their own names.

-Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of the trader(s)’ name(s) and address in the form of the ACN or business name extract should be lodged with the application.
-A company search can be completed through the Australian Securities and Investment Commission (https://asic.gov.au; tel: 9280 3500).
+Evidence of the trader(s)’ name(s) and address in the form of the ACN or business name extract should be lodged with the application.
+A company search can be completed through the Australian Securities and Investment Commission (tel: 9280 3500).
 Obtain a company search that shows the company’s ‘registered office’, because that is the address where the application form will be served.

 If the respondent trades under a registered business name, a business name extract must also be supplied.
 If the trader is an individual, it is important that full and correct names are stated on the application.
 Abbreviations or incorrect spelling can result in an unenforceable order.